HwHTony/Real-Time-Water-Quality-Monitoring-Using-Raspberry-Pi-5-based-on-Embedded-System-Framework/README.md

 2. Team work division arrangement;
 3. The PCF8591 implements AD conversion of data measured by the pH sensor and turbidity sensor;
 4. Purchase and commissioning of hardware equipment;
-5.PPT preparation and presentation for pitching event;
+5. PPT preparation and presentation for pitching event;

 Ruiyang Chen
 Student number: 2960734C